 The following tools will be available to address problematic behavior or hardware:

-Deactivation of port to prevent further access to the Research
+Deactivation of port to prevent further access to the Research Network

 Border ACLs that prevent access to resources beyond the Penn State border

-Development, changes, and growth of the network will be handled by the Research Networking Working Group.
+Development, changes, and growth of the network will be handled by the Research Networking Working Group (RNWG).

 Compliance

-SOS will be responsible for the security oversight and violations this MOU.
+SOS will be responsible for the security oversight and notification of violations of this MOU or compromise.
+The violation notifications will be made to the PI and the Network Contacts.

+Let’s talk about the vmhost notification model and firm this up.

+The PI is responsible for providing access to the endpoint and credentials for logging into the endpoint in the event of a violation or compromise.

+The Network Contacts are responsible for completing the violation or compromise protocols before the endpoint is permitted back on the Research Network.

 Changes to the MOU

 Members of the Research Networking Working Group can initiate changes to the MOU.
 Change proposals will require discussion and approval by the RNWG.

 If you have questions or use cases that you are not sure about, contact SOS at security@psu.edu. (maybe the RDMZ Jira system would be better?)